Key takeaways:

 6. Find funding sources for your business

-Although you can start a junk removal business on the cheap, It could cost anywhere between $2,000 and $25,000 to get started on the right foot.
-While many of your startup costs are minor (gloves and boxes), others (a moving truck) can be much higher.
+Although you can start a junk removal business for less money than other business types, it could cost anywhere between $2,000 and $25,000 to get started.
+While many of your startup costs are minor (like gloves and boxes), others (like a truck) can be much higher.

-If you don’t have these things sitting around, you’ll need to get a loan or funding from a third-party investor before you can serve new customers.
+If you don’t have these items already, you’ll need to get a loan or funding from a third-party investor to purchase them before you can serve new customers.

-A few popular options for starting your junk removal business are:
+Here are a few popular options for starting your junk removal business:

-- Investing your personal savings into the business
+- Invest your personal savings into the business.

-- Getting a small business loan from your bank or credit union
+- Get a small business loan from your bank or credit union.

-- Asking family, friends, or angel investors to invest in your business
+- Ask family, friends, or angel investors to invest in your business.

-- Opening a business credit card to improve cash flow and manage business expenses
+- Open a business credit card to improve cash flow and manage business expenses.

-- Exploring the Jobber Grants program, which offers $150,000 in available funding to recognize excellence in 25 small home services businesses
+- Explore the Jobber Grants program, which offers $150,000 in available funding to recognize excellence in 25 small home services businesses.

 7. Set up your accounting